Academic Policies Find out everything you need to know about classes, grades, advising, tutoring, and more.

 Incomplete (I)

-The designation of Incomplete (I) is assigned when a student is unable to complete the class work because of illness, injury or other extenuating circumstances.
+The designation of Incomplete (I) is assigned when a student is unable to complete the class work because of illness, injury or other extenuating circumstances. an I grade is only to be given if a student has attended at least 60% of a class in the 8-week session or full semester depending on the class length.
 The student and instructor will make written arrangements to remove the Incomplete within the subsequent term/semester.
-If a grade change form has not been received in the Enrollment Services Student Records Office by the end of the subsequent term/semester, the Incomplete grade will be automatically assigned a grade of F. A student will not be allowed to graduate from NWTC with an Incomplete grade on his/her transcript.
+For example, if an I is given in fall 8W1, the I grade will stand until the end of 8W2.
+I grades from fall 8W1 will then be turned into F grades at the end of the fall 8W2.
+I grades assigned at the end of fall 8W2 will turn into an F at the end of spring 8W1.
+Students in full-term classes will still have until the end of the next full semester.
+A student will not be allowed to graduate from NWTC with an Incomplete grade on his/her transcript.

 Repeated Class (R)